Barton, St Peter's Church

 The best of these is a rare depiction of St Antony and the Pig.
 The saint is shown holding a book in one hand and a staff in the other, and is standing upon a pig.

 St Antony had a reputation for healing animals as well as people.
 The holy order founded by animals let their pigs run wild, and over time the pig became the symbol of the saint.
-Antony was a very popular saint, and members of his order were extremely well-liked for their care of sufferers from 'St Antony's Fire' (a fungal disease contracted by eating tainted grain).
+Antony was a very popular saint, and members of his order were extremely well-liked for their care of sufferers from 'St Antony's Fire' (a fungal disease contracted by eating mouldy grain).

 Despite this popularity, images of St Antony are extremely rare in England, and this must be the finest to survive.